meraki/dashboard-api-go/client/docs/ApplianceApi.md

 ## GetNetworkApplianceTrafficShapingUplinkBandwidth

-> InlineResponse20016 GetNetworkApplianceTrafficShapingUplinkBandwidth(ctx, networkId).Execute()
+> InlineResponse20018 GetNetworkApplianceTrafficShapingUplinkBandwidth(ctx, networkId).Execute()

-Returns the uplink bandwidth settings for your MX network.
+Returns the uplink bandwidth limits for your MX network